This post may contain Affiliate Links. Please see my Disclaimer for more details.

 In a medium bowl, combine spices; add half to a large bowl with flour and the remaining to another large bowl with the buttermilk.
 Whisk the buttermilk and spices together, add chicken tenders, cover, and place in the fridge for 1 hour to let the chicken marinate.

-Dredge chicken in flour, and buttermilk, then flour.
+Dredge chicken in flour, buttermilk, and flour.
 Shake the excess flour off each piece before dipping.
-Doing a double dredge is going to yield some very crispy chicken.
+Doing a double dredge will yield some very crispy chicken.

 Fry chicken in hot oil for 12 minutes until golden brown; rotate chicken halfway for even browning.
 If frying in batches, keep the finished chicken hot in a 200°F oven.
 Drain chicken on a baking sheet lined with paper towels.